 It’s Wednesday before Easter when we board air baltic flight BT254 to Riga, Latvia’s entrancing capital and with around 700,000 inhabitants the largest city in the Baltic region.

-We caught an evening flight and with the time lag, we lose an additional hour so we just crash as we get to our apartment, located halfway between the airport and the city center.
+We caught an evening flight and with the time lag, we lost an additional hour so we just crashed as we got to our apartment, located halfway between the airport and the city center.

 We have less than one hour till our walking tour begins, so we just stop for a bite at the next available café – and get lucky: We grab a quick breakfast at a café bar which is as trendy as expected.